kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 $ bash emr-migration.py --localPath <Local_path_To_EMR_workspace with e-BBBBBB> --repo <Sagemaker_studio_project_repoid> --emrStudioId es-AAAAAAA --emrWorkspaceId e-BBBBBB
 ```

-b.
+c.
 After running this script, go to the Sagemaker Unified Studio portal and perform a git pull from the UI to see the imported files from the EMR workspace:

 <table>